cnr-isti-vclab/relight/README.md

 #TODO

-white balance and other conversion from RAW features (dcraw) use color tablet to calibrate raw images contrast and other image processing measure to be added to the images from tag remove lens distortion find spheres (very optional) mask artifact crop normals join pieces
+* White balance and other conversion from RAW features (dcraw)
+* use color tablet to calibrate raw images
+* contrast and other image processing
+* measure to be added to the images from tag
+* remove lens distortion
+* find spheres (very optional)
+* mask artifact
+* crop
+* normals estimate
+* join pieces

-align images using mutual information (or better an edge detector? find highlight
+* align images using mutual information (or better an edge detector?
+* find highlight